Andr3Carvalh0/Gradle_Dependencies_Updater/README.md

 - 🤖 [If you wanna check all of those in action check the Android project.](./example/)
 - 💻 If you wanna just check the dependabot component...
 You can use the jsons you find on the `data` folder, and pass them to the `dependencies.sh` script.
 Like so:

-For the script to function you need to at least pass 2 parameters: `--json` were you pass the json with dependencies that need to be updated and `--gradleDependenciesPath` were you pass the path for the file where you declare your gradle dependencies.
+For the script to function you need to at least pass 3 parameters:

+- `--json` were you pass the json with dependencies that need to be updated
+- `--dependencies` were you pass the path for the file where you declare your gradle dependencies.
+- `--versions` were you pass the path for the file where you declare your gradle dependencies versions.
+It can be the same as `--dependencies`.

 eg:
 ```
-./dependencies.sh --json "`cat ./data/data_with_duplicated.json`" --gradleDependenciesPath "./gradle/dependencies.gradle"
+./dependencies.sh --json "`cat ./data/data_with_duplicated.json`" \
+	--dependencies "./gradle/dependencies.gradle" \
+	--versions "./gradle/dependencies.gradle"
 ```

+## Goodies

+I've also included a utilities folder, with some goodies in it 😄

+- `ci.sh`: Script for the pipeline.
+It will generate the `report.json` with all the version updates, and then call the `dependencies.sh` script so all the update branches are created.
+- `make_pull_request`: Script to create a PR in Bitbucket.
+You can use it on your own, or pass it to the `dependencies.sh`, like the `ci.sh` does.